Sterling County Underground Water Conservation District

 5.1a.
 Performance Standard

 The District will maintain files including number of water levels measured and static levels information on the well monitoring network.
-Water level measurements will reported quarterly at regular board meetings and wells tracked by the TWDB will be reported annually.
+Water level measurements will be reported quarterly at regularly scheduled board meetings.
+Monitor wells tracked by the TWDB will have their measurements reported to the TWDB annually.

 Technical District Information Required by Texas Administrative Code